trishullab/LibraryAugmentedSymbolicRegression.jl/README.md

     model="meta-llama/Meta-Llama-3-8B-Instruct",                                # LLM model to use.
     api_kwargs=Dict("url" => "http://localhost:11440/v1"),                      # Keyword arguments passed to server.
     http_kwargs=Dict("retries" => 3, "readtimeout" => 3600),                    # Keyword arguments passed to HTTP requests.
-    prompts_dir="prompts",                                                      # Directory to look for zero shot prompts to the LLM. llm_recorder_dir="lasr_runs/debug_0",                                       # Directory to log LLM interactions. llm_context="",                                                             # Natural language concept to start with.
+    prompts_dir="prompts/",                                                      # Directory to look for zero shot prompts to the LLM. llm_recorder_dir="lasr_runs/debug_0/",                                       # Directory to log LLM interactions. llm_context="",                                                             # Natural language concept to start with.
 You should also be able to initialize with a list of concepts. var_order=nothing,                                                          # Dict(variable_name => new_name).
     idea_threshold=30                                                           # Number of concepts to keep track of.